 Stage 3: Senior year: The thesis

 For more detailed guidelines, contact the Program Director and please refer to the Honors Guidelines published by the Charles Center.
-Information about honors fellowships and support for summer research is also available from the Charles Center.
+Information about honors fellowships and support for research is also available from the Charles Center.